 You would be hard-pressed finding a cuisine that isn’t available in the Big Apple.
 One of the most diverse and interesting aspects of the melting pot city is its array of international influences.
 But did you know that the New York City metropolitan area is home to the largest population of Jewish people outside of Israel.
 That makes it the perfect place to sample Jewish cuisine.
-Here are some of the essential Jewish foods to try in NYC and some classic restaurants, bakeries and cafes to indulge in them.
+Here are some of the essential Jewish foods to try in NYC and some classic delis, bakeries and cafes to indulge in them.

-Jews have migrated to NYC from its earliest colonial history as New Amsterdam.
+Jewish peoples have migrated to NYC from its earliest colonial history as New Amsterdam.
 Communities hail from Russia, Lithuania, Poland, Germany, Syria, Lebanon, Israel, Morocco, Uzbekistan… the list goes on, and they all bring their own flavours, dishes and cooking techniques to the table.
-In this melting pot, a new kind of Jewish food emerged that is somewhat unique to New York City and reflects the great diversity of its popularion.
-Here are just three Jewish foods you should try while exploring the Big Apple.
+The dominant group are Ashkenazi Jews who generally hail from Central and Eastern Europe.

 Knish